 - The Phoenix:

 - Phoenixes are available to the High Elf army as monstrous units, and come in two kinds — the Flamespyre Phoenix, which is young and fiery and can come back from the dead in a shower of flames, and the ancient, much tougher Frostheart Phoenix, which trails ice and chill rather than flames, and has lived so long it is no longer able to rebirth itself.
+There are also Arcane Phoenixes, described in the Monstrous Arcanum, a much rarer variant with rainbow-colored feathers, swallow-like tails and the Flamespyre's ability to rebirth itself, which are believed to be companions of Asuryan himself and only appear in the material world as omens of imminent catastrophes and a hope of rebirth afterwards.

 - The phoenix is also the symbol of Asuryan, the king of the elven gods, hence the king of the High Elves being known as the Phoenix King and the guards of Asuryan's temple being the Phoenix Guard.